-The Energy Strategy 2020 also reflects the need to minimize adverse effects of its proposed measures as required by Art.
+The energy strategy 2030 and energy vision 2050 reflects the need to minimize adverse effects of its proposed measures as required by Art.
 3 paragraph 14 of the Convention and Art.
 2 paragraph 3 of the Kyoto Protocol.
 The proposed set of measures has been checked against its compatibility with economic as well as social requirements.
-A mid-time report about the Energy Strategy 2020 has been published from the Government in 2017 (Government 2017).
+The energy strategy 2030 and energy vision 2050 follows the energy strategy 2020 (Government 2012A), for which a mid-time report about the Energy Strategy 2020 has been published by the Government in 2017 (Government 2017).

 In 2015 the Government announced that Liechtenstein will aim at a reduction of greenhouse gases by 40% compared to 1990 by 2030.
 The assumptions underlying this reduction target are based on the possibility to achieve emission reductions abroad which may be accounted towards Liechtenstein's reduction target in 2030.
 However, primary focus will be given on domestic emission reductions.
-In order to minimize adverse impacts related with the possibility to reduce part of its reduction target abroad the Government also decided on certain quality conditions that hat to be met to that respect.
+In order to minimize adverse impacts related with the possibility to reduce part of its reduction target abroad the Government also decided on certain quality conditions that have to be met to that respect.
 Emission reductions which have been realized by Liechtenstein outside its territory therefore have to prove added ecological value, need to demonstrate social and ethical eligibility towards the people of the host country.
 In addition to that projects that lead to these emission reductions have to be in line with the principles of the International Humanitarian Cooperation and Development (IHZE) as contained in Art.
 1 of the IHZE Act.

 These Conditions have been passed by the Government within its revised Climate Strategy of October 2015 (Government 2015).
+Currently, a long-term climate strategy is being elaborated for Liechtenstein.